AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_video_renderer_android.md

 The default Agora video module interacts seamlessly with the devices your app runs on.
-SDK enable you to add specialized video features to your app using custom video renderers.
+The SDK enables you to add specialized video features to your app using custom video renderers.

 ## Understand the tech